-(b) Terminals.-All devices provided with terminals for the attachment of wires and intended for connection to more than one side of the circuit shall, unless specifically excepted, have a pair of connecting terminals properly marked for identification, unless the electrical connection between the pair of terminals intended to be connected to the grounded conductor is clearly evident.
+All devices provided with terminals for the attachment of conductors and intended for connection to more than one side of the circuit shall, unless specifically excepted, have a pair of connecting terminals properly marked for identification, unless the electrical connection between the pair of terminals intended to be connected to the grounded conductor is clearly evident.

-The terminals of devices having a normal rating over 30 amperes need not be marked for identification.
+The terminals of lighting panelboards and of devices having a normal rating exceeding 30 amperes need not be marked for identification, except as required in paragraphs 5 and 6 below for polarized receptacles for attachment plugs and polarized attachment-plug caps.

-The terminals of utilization devices need not be marked to indicate the proper connection to the grounded conductor.
-If a terminal of a utilization device which includes a singlepole switch is marked, the switch shall not be in the identified side of the circuit.
+2. The terminals of utilization appliances need not be marked to indicate the proper connection to the grounded conductor.
+If a terminal of an utilization appliance which includes single-pole switches is marked for identification, the switches shall not be connected in the identified conductor of the circuit.